-7 Top-Rated Tourist Attractions on Corfu Island
+10 Top-Rated Tourist Attractions on Corfu Island

-1 Corfu Town
+1. Corfu Town

 Accommodation: Where to Stay on Corfu Island

-2 The Achilleion
+2. The Achilleion

 Just outside the village of Gastouri, 10 kilometers southwest of Corfu Town, this white Neoclassical villa was the summer escape of Sisi, Empress Elisabeth of Austria (1837-1898).
 A lover of beauty, Sisi immersed herself in Greece's mythical history and lush nature.
-You can see inside the grandiose villa and explore the gardens, which are filled with towering palm trees and Neoclassical statues and give you some idea of the idyllic world Sisi was seeking.
+You can see inside the grandiose villa and explore the gardens, which are filled with towering palm trees and Neoclassical statues to give you some idea of the idyllic world Sisi was seeking.

 In the northeast of the island, 36 kilometers north of Corfu Town, this traditional fishing village has retained its character despite its popularity.
 Overlooking a pretty harbor filled with wooden fishing boats, it offers a choice of seafood tavernas and cafés, which are popular with affluent Brits and Italians, some of whom have villas here.
 Calm and unhurried, it is especially noted for its numerous small coves with white pebble beaches and amazing turquoise blue sea.

-On the west coast, 25 kilometers northwest of Corfu Town, Paleokastritsa encompasses a glorious stretch of indented coast with six deep, curving bays sheltering lovely beaches, both of sand and pebble, extending to a crystal clear blue sea.
+On the west coast, 25 kilometers northwest of Corfu Town, Paleokastritsa encompasses a glorious stretch of indented coast, with six deep, curving bays sheltering lovely beaches, both of sand and pebble, extending to a crystal-clear, blue sea.
 It's popular with day trippers, so it does get busy in peak season.
 In the hills rising above the coast, you'll find another attraction - a 13th-century monastery with a courtyard garden, church, and small museum.

-Considered by many to be the best beach on the island, Glyfada lies on Corfu's west coast, 26 kilometers west of Corfu Town and two kilometers south of the village of Pelekas.
+Considered by many to be the very best beach on the island, Glyfada also lies on Corfu's west coast, 26 kilometers west of Corfu Town and two kilometers south of the village of Pelekas.
 A blissful, long stretch of fine golden sand beach, it's lined with sunbeds and umbrellas and backed by hillsides covered with pine woods and olive groves.
-A couple of big hotels and apartments are in the area, and tourists will also find tavernas, cafés, and water sports facilities including jet skis, pedal boats, and banana boat rides.
+A couple of big hotels and apartments are in the area, and tourists will also find tavernas, cafés, and water sports facilities, including jet skis, pedal boats, and banana boat rides.
 Facing west, it has amazing sunsets but does get very busy in summer, especially in August.

-6 Corfu Golf Course
+10. Corfu Golf Club